Many or all companies we feature compensate us. Compensation and editorial

 CitizenshipMust be a U.S. citizen or U.S. national, have a green card, have an arrival-departure record, have battered immigrant status, or have a T-visa or a parent with a T-1 visa

-State of residenceOpen to residents of all U.S. states, territories, and the District of Columbia
+State of residenceOpen to residents of all U.S. states, territories, and Washington, D.C.

 Graduation statusNo graduation requirement.
 Borrowers can consolidate after they graduate, leave school, or drop below half-time enrollment

-Almost anyone with federal student loans is eligible to for a Direct Consolidation Loan, making it worth considering for borrowers seeking to simplify their repayment process.
-Always consider your circumstances, and consult with a financial advisor if necessary before making a decision.
+Almost anyone with federal student loans is eligible for a Direct Consolidation Loan, making it a valuable option for those looking to simplify their repayment process.
+Always consider your circumstances and consult with a financial advisor if necessary before making a decision.

 How do you repay Nelnet Direct Consolidation student loans?